-Cute little Eagle Island is a great place to moor or anchor your boat, ogle Mount Rainier, relax on a sandy beach and watch harbor seals close to the shore.
+Cute little Eagle Island is a great place to moor or anchor your boat, gaze at the splendor of Mount Rainier, relax on a sandy beach and watch harbor seals close to the shore.

 Located in Balch Passage between Anderson and McNeil islands, this state park property near Tacoma is known by boaters as the gateway to South Puget Sound.
 Eagle Island Marine State Park is accessible only by watercraft and has three mooring buoys for overnight stays.